jshuadvd/hacks-n-notes/computer-science/algorithms/merge_sort.md

 > One of the fastest sorting algorithms.
 Used by general computing and machine learning.

-- This is the most important algorithm.
+- This is the most important sorting algorithm.
 - Discovered by John von Neumann (1945).
 - Uses the methodology **divide and conquer**.

 ### Performance

 Θ$$(nlgn)$$